vanducng/datafold-docs/docs/integrations/orchestration/dbt_adv_config.md

           - unique
 ```

-Also, model level uniqueness tests are used for inferring the PK:
+Also, model level uniqueness tests are used for inferring the PK.

 ```
 models: